Henry Simmons

 Henry Oswald Simmons (born July 1, 1970) is an American actor.
-He is best known for portraying Alphonso "Mack" Mackenzie in the ABC superhero drama series Agents of S.H.I.E.L.D.
-(2014-2020) and Baldwin Jones in the ABC police drama series NYPD Blue (2000–2005).
+He is known for portraying Alphonso "Mack" Mackenzie in the ABC superhero drama series Agents of S.H.I.E.L.D.
+(2014–2020) and Baldwin Jones in the ABC police drama series NYPD Blue (2000–2005).

 Early life and education

 Simmons was born in Stamford, Connecticut.
 He is the son of Aurelia, a school teacher, and Henry Simmons Sr., an IRS Revenue Officer.
 He is one of three children, including his twin sister, and another sister.
 Simmons earned a basketball scholarship to Franklin Pierce University, where he earned a business degree.

 While attending Franklin Pierce University, he experimented in theater.
 After graduating from college, he briefly worked at a Fortune 500 company in Stamford.
 Unhappy with his job, Simmons moved to New York City and began to study acting and after a few bit roles, he landed a recurring role on the soap opera Another World.